 Phil Haun is Professor and Dean of Academics at the U.S. Naval War College.
-Prior to this position he was Professor of Aerospace Studies at Yale University.
-Dean Haun received his Ph.D. from the Massachusetts Institute of Technology.
 His research interests include asymmetric interstate conflict, military coercion, economic sanctions, and airpower theory.
-His latest book is Coercion, Survival & War: Why Weak States Resist the United States (Stanford University Press, 2015) and his latest article is "Breakers of Armies: Air power in the Easter Offensive and the Myth of Linebacker I and II" International Security, Winter 2015-16.
-His current research is a manuscript The Book of ACTS: The lectures of the Air Corps Tactical School and American Strategic Bombing Theory.
-He is a retired Colonel in the United States Air Force with extensive combat experience flying the A-10 "Warthog."
-Professor Haun was a national security fellow at the John F. Kennedy School of Goverment, Harvard University.
-He holds an MA in Economics from Vanderbilt University and an AB in Engineering Science from Harvard University.
+His latest book is Coercion, Survival & War: Why Weak States Resist the United States (Stanford University Press, 2015) and his latest article is “Breakers of Armies: Air power in the Easter Offensive and the Myth of Linebacker I and II” International Security, Winter 2015-16.
+His latest manuscript under review is The Book of ACTS: Lectures of the Air Corps Tactical School and American Strategic Bombing in World War II.
+Phil is a retired Air Force Colonel and A-10 “Warthog” pilot.
+Phil received his Ph.D. in International Relations from MIT, was a national security fellow at the Kennedy School of Government, and holds an MA in Economics from Vanderbilt University and an AB in Engineering Science from Harvard University.
+He also had teaching positions at Yale and the USAF Academy.

 Professor and Dean of Academics, U.S. Naval War College